ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part1.md

 In the first part of this tutorial I will show you can start using Google Maps Android API v2 in your Android application.
 The goal is to create a skeleton project that

--is capable of displaying a map using the new Google Map for Android API v2 -uses ActionBarsherlock.
+- is capable of displaying a map using the new Google Map for Android API v2
+- uses ActionBarsherlock.
--can run on older versions of Android (2.x and up).
+- can run on older versions of Android (2.x and up).

 ###Google Maps Android API v2

-The new Google Maps Android API v2 is a vast improvement over the original one and comes with many new features.
+The new Google Maps Android API v2 ((available through Google Play Services)) is a vast improvement over the original one and comes with many new features.
 Not only does it really stand out from a UI perspective but also on an API level is the new Maps v2 library a "delight" for both end-users and developers.

 Before the Google Maps Android API v2 was released, developers were forced to embed a `MapView` component in a special type of Activity called a `MapActivity`.